PTSD

-PTSD therapy treatment and counseling is when a person works one-on-one with a mental health therapist.
-It allows the individual to explore their traumatic experiences by addressing any negative feelings, beliefs, and behaviors.
-In general, PTSD therapy aims to talk through mental health issues and triggers.
-Likewise, PTSD can help a person heal.
-As a result, the individual will move toward a more productive and healthy life.
+PTSD therapy and counseling involve working one-on-one with a mental health therapist.
+This process allows individuals to explore their traumatic experiences by addressing negative feelings, beliefs, and behaviors.
+In general, PTSD therapy aims to help people talk through mental health issues and identify triggers.
+Through therapy, individuals can begin to heal and move toward a more productive and healthy life.

 Contact a Leilani Sinclair today!
 She can help guide any individual to overcome or heal their mental health issues.

-Post-traumatic stress disorder (PTSD), commonly referred to as shell shock or combat fatigue syndrome.
-It is a lasting consequence of traumatic ordeals that give rise to intense fear, helplessness, or horror.
-People with PTSD have symptoms for more than one month and can't function as well as before the event that triggered the event occurred.
-Examples of things that can lead to PTSD include sexual or physical assault, a loved one's sudden death, an accident, a war, or a natural disaster.
+Post-traumatic stress disorder (PTSD), commonly referred to as shell shock or combat fatigue syndrome, is a lasting consequence of traumatic experiences that give rise to intense fear, helplessness, or horror.
+People with PTSD experience symptoms for more than one month and may find it difficult to function as well as they did before the event that triggered the disorder.
+Examples of events that can lead to PTSD include sexual or physical assault, the sudden death of a loved one, accidents, war, or natural disasters.

-If you feel that you may suffer from PTSD, when you decide that you are ready for change we can help.
+If you feel that you may be suffering from PTSD and are ready for change, we can help.
 Give us a call today to get started.

-People with PTSD will experience feelings of panic or extreme fear, similar to the fear they experienced during a traumatic event.
-A person with PTSD experiences sleeping difficulties, irritability, and lack of concentration.
-They become easily startled and continually looking for signs of danger.
-As a result, if a person with PTSD becomes triggered, there may be intense emotional or physical reactions.
-For example, such as sweating, heart palpitations, or panic.
+People with PTSD may experience feelings of panic or extreme fear, similar to those felt during the original traumatic event.
+Individuals with PTSD often have difficulty sleeping, irritability, and lack of concentration.
+They may become easily startled and may continually look for signs of danger.
+When triggered, a person with PTSD can experience intense emotional or physical reactions, such as sweating, heart palpitations, or panic.

-We have the experience to help those who have PTSD.
-Give us a call today.
-We can help.
+We have the experience to help those living with PTSD.
+Give us a call today—we can help.
 There is hope for living a happy, productive life.

 Instances of post-traumatic stress disorder dramatically increases among our military: up to thirty percent of women or men in active war zones go on to develop PTSD.
 Rates of PTSD among the military vary depending on circumstances such as what branch of the military they served in